 Narrator: “… Fishing was once a cornerstone of British Columbia’s economy, but we’ve been hearing stories of diminished runs and out of work fishermen for years.
 Roy Hales lives on Cortes Island, where the fishing industry seems to be mostly spoken about in the past tense.
 So he set out to find out where have all the salmon gone.”

 Alexandra Morton’s struggle against fish farms has made her a folk heroine in British Columbia.
 Two years ago, she approached the legal firm ecojustice with a report that aquaculture company Marine Harvest Inc. had transferred Atlantic salmon infected with piscine reovirus (PRV) into net pens located along the Fraser River salmon migration route.
-Many Scientists believe piscine reovirus as the most likely cause of Heart and Skeletal Muscle Inflammation (HSMI), a severe disease that affects the muscles and heart of salmon and in many cases causes death.
-Ecojustice sued the Federal Department of Fisheries and Oceans, arguing they must take responsibility for determining if and when it is safe to transfer fish into net pens in the open ocean.
-This is the story of the court victory they won on May 6 and Alexandra Morton talks a little about what comes next.
+On May 6, 2015, they won what Morton calls a victory for wild salmon.